A Study of Commonsense Reasoning over Visual Object Properties: Benchmark Construction

-\textbf{Quality Assurance and Consolidation.} Human annotators may introduce controversial assumptions and biases.
-To ensure a broader consensus and catch ambiguous questions, we perform two rounds of quality assurance.
-First, each of the 360 images is randomly assigned to an annotator (from the same pool) who did not annotate the question-answer in the previous phase.
-This annotator is provided with the question and the image, and asked to provide an answer.
-After this round, we compared the answers by the two annotators for each question.
-We observed that the annotators agreed on 756 question answers (70\%).
-We identified three key disagreement sources: 1) ambiguity of whether an object should be counted as a group or split into individual components (e.g., window versus window pane as a glass object); 2) objects that partially satisfy a property (e.g., knife that is partially made of metal or black); and 3) objects with unclear definitions (e.g., container).
-We resolved these disagreements by another round of quality assurance, where a third annotator (different from the first two) looked at the question, answer, and the comments, and attempted to resolve the disagreement by rephrasing the questions to make them more precise, or if that was challenging, to replace them with a new question-answer pair from the same reasoning complexity level as the original question.
+\textbf{Quality Assurance and Consolidation of \first.} Human annotators may introduce controversial assumptions and biases.
+To ensure broader consensus and address ambiguous questions, we conduct two rounds of quality assurance following the ``two annotators + third-annotator adjudication'' practice widely adopted in computer vision~\cite{biswas2025lecture} and NLP~\cite{li2024pedants}.
+First, each of the 360 images is randomly assigned to an annotator (from the same pool) who did not annotate the QA pair in the previous phase.
+This annotator is asked to answer the question based on the image.
+Comparing the two annotators' answers for each question, we observed that they agreed on 756 answers (70\%).
+We identified two key disagreement sources: 1) Semantic ambiguity: uncertainty in the question's criteria, where it is unclear whether an object that only partially satisfies a condition (e.g., a knife with a metal blade but a wooden handle) or an object with a broad definition (e.g., a container) should be counted.
+2) Visual ambiguity: uncertainty in the visual information, such as deciding whether to count a partially visible chair.
+We addressed these disagreements with another round of quality assurance, where a third, different annotator resolved the disagreements based on the question, answers, and comments, by reformulating the questions to make them more precise, or if that was challenging, to replace them with a new QA pair from the same reasoning complexity level. \textit{This results in \first.}

+\textbf{Construction of \second.} To move beyond exact counts and diversify question types, we developed \second~to evaluate the ability to make relative judgments between images. \second\ is derived from annotated VQA samples in \first.
+We first group questions by object properties and reasoning complexity, then pair them based on semantic similarity~\cite{reimers-2019-sentence-bert}.
+For each pair, the corresponding images are resized and concatenated.
+Then, a comparison question is generated using the template in \cref{fig:comparison_template}, and an answer is automatically derived from the \first\ labels (see example in \cref{fig:orbit_compare_example}).
+We design \second\ questions to be fully compositional, inspired by metamorphic testing~\cite{yuan2021perception}.
+This structure allows us to test whether VLMs perform comparisons internally, verify consistency between \first~and \second~answers, and analyze uncertainty quantification and model attention (cf. §\ref{sec:results}).